The Meaning of Life

 Cardiff University’s annual philosophy festival fuses jazz with deep reflection

-Philosophy at Cardiff joins forces with the Royal Institute of Philosophy to inspire public interest in the biggest question of all for its annual Philosophy Festival this month.
+Philosophy at Cardiff joined forces with the Royal Institute of Philosophy to inspire public interest in the biggest question of all for its annual Philosophy Festival this summer.

-The bite-size talks will focus on existentialism, technology, and purpose, led by Cardiff University philosophers Alex Dietz, Mary Edwards, Orestis Palermos, and Jonathan Webber, and by visiting speakers Kate Kirkpatrick from Kings College London and Marieke Mueller from Aberystwyth University,
+The bite-size talks focused on existentialism, technology, and purpose, led by Cardiff University philosophers Alex Dietz, Mary Edwards, Orestis Palermos, and Jonathan Webber, and by visiting speakers Kate Kirkpatrick from Kings College London and Marieke Mueller from Aberystwyth University,

 “Philosophical ideas matter to people and ought to be presented in an engaging way”, says philosopher and saxophonist Professor James Tartaglia.
 “Jazz, the music of the moment, has never had any trouble engaging people, and throughout its history has always been open to new and surprising fusions.”